niranjankala/niranjankala.github.io/_posts/2024-11-29-retrospectives-that-work-a-guide-to-reflect-learn-and-improve.md

 ---

 ### **4. Addressing Negativity**
-Negativity can derail a retrospective if not handled carefully.
-Ensuring a psychologically safe environment is critical for maintaining constructive discussions.
+Negativity can derail a retrospective if it is not addressed carefully.
+Creating a psychologically safe environment is essential for fostering constructive discussions.

 #### **Strategies to Mitigate Negativity**
 1. **Acknowledge Emotions:**